- DATES: 10-23 May 2020

 Included: Rode to Everest

-Your motorcycle, team support and all medical, mechanical and logistics support throughout the tour.
+- Your motorcycle, luggage and spares truck, team back up and all medical, mechanical and logistics support throughout the tour.

-Your Tibet Travel Permit & your Tibet Group Permit.
+- Tibet Travel Permit & Tibet Group Permit.

 What’s not included?